Skip to content

 Table of Contents

-Entering a commercial lease in the UK is a significant commitment for you as a business owner.
+Entering a commercial lease is a significant commitment for you as a business owner.
 Rent payments will likely be one of your most significant business expenses.
-Moreover, if the lease agreement has a long lease term, you are tied to the property for some time.
-A commercial lease is also a significant risk for a landlord as they allow your business use of their property with the promise you will pay rent and carry out your lease obligations.
-Therefore, a commercial landlord may require a tenant to find a guarantor to guarantee you in the commercial lease.
+Moreover, if the lease agreement has a long lease term, you are committed to the property for a considerable period.
+Entering into a lease will grant you rights, including exclusive possession of the property.
+However, this also comes with several protections for the landlord, including paying rent on time and complying with your lease obligations.
+To ensure that you observe those obligations, a commercial landlord may require you to find a guarantor to guarantee your conduct under the commercial lease.
 This article will explain who can guarantee your commercial lease in the UK.

 Commercial Lease

-A commercial lease is where you occupy a property to conduct your business.
+A commercial lease allows you to have exclusive possession of a property to conduct your business.
 You do so for a specific time, which is the lease term.
-In return, you pay your landlord rent and have particular obligations in the lease and rights.
+In return, you pay your landlord rent and have specific obligations under the lease and corresponding rights.
 A commercial lease agreement will detail both parties’ rights and responsibilities in the commercial lease.
 As the tenant, your obligations can include the following:

 Guarantor